basecamp/handbook/making-a-career.md

 ## Performance Improvement Plans

 If your work performance is not meeting expectations, you may be put on a Performance Improvement Plan (PIP).
 We only initiate PIPs if your manager’s concern is correctable in the short term.
 We do not initiate PIPs for fundamental performance issues that relate to your core job skills.
 If you’re a Programmer whose coding skills are not at the level they need to be, we’d forego a PIP.
 However, we may initiate a PIP to help you improve your performance in a coachable skill like project management.

-If you are terminated, you may be eligible for a severance package.
-If you've been with the company for less than 1 year, you'll be offered 4 weeks severance pay.
-After a year, you'll be offered an additional 2 weeks of severance pay for every 6 months of employment over 1 year, with a maximum of 6 months of severance pay.
-The package includes health insurance for you and your dependents if you’ve been on our policies for the same time periods, compensation for unused vacation time, and compensation for unused sabbatical time if applicable (1 year look back).
-Compensation for all pay categories is calculated using your hourly rate.
-In return, you’ll be asked for a general release of liabilities and other standard employment termination terms.